 - Gather all the ingredients.

-- Peel and grate ginger and crush (or mince) the garlic.
-In a large bowl, whisk all the ingredients for the marinade.
+- Peel and grate 1 knob ginger and crush (or mince) 1 clove garlic.
+In a large bowl, whisk all the ingredients for the marinade: the grated ginger, the crushed garlic, 2 Tbsp sake, and 2 Tbsp gluten-free soy sauce.

-- Lightly season the chicken with kosher salt and freshly ground black pepper.
+- Lightly season the chicken with Diamond Crystal kosher salt and freshly ground black pepper.

 - Add the chicken to the marinade.
-Coat and rub the chicken with marinade using your hands/tongs.
+Coat and rub the chicken with the marinade using your hands or tongs.
 Set aside for 30 to 60 minutes.

-- In a medium bowl, combine potato starch and rice flour and whisk well.
+- In a medium bowl, combine 4 Tbsp potato starch or cornstarch and 1 Tbsp rice flour and whisk well.

-- In a pot, heat the oil to 340ºF (170ºC).
-I use a smaller 1 ½ QT pot, so that oil is deep enough and I don't have to use much oil.
-Use a thermometer or wooden chopsticks to see if the oil is ready (See How to Deep Fry Foods).
+- In a pot, heat 2½ cups neutral oil to 340ºF (170ºC).
+I use a smaller 1½ QT pot, so that the oil is deep enough and I don‘t have to use much oil.
+Use a thermometer or wooden chopsticks to see if the oil is ready (for more details, see my post on How to Deep-Fry Foods).

-- When the oil is hot, drain the chicken well from the marinade and coat each piece with the flour mixture.
+- When the oil is hot, drain the chicken well from the marinade and coat each piece with the potato starch mixture.

 - Once the chicken is all deep-fried for the first round, use a fine-mesh sieve to pick up crumbs to keep the oil clean.
-If you don't do this step, the crumbs get darker, and then the oil gets darker.
+If you don‘t do this step, the crumbs will get darker, which will make the oil darker.

-- Serve the chicken immediately with lemon wedges, parsley, lettuce, and shichimi togarashi.
-If you like, squeeze the lemon before you eat and sprinkle shichimi togarashi for spice.
+- Serve the chicken immediately with lemon wedges, parsley, lettuce, shichimi togarashi (Japanese seven spice), and Japanese Kewpie mayonnaise.
+If you‘d like, squeeze with lemon before you eat and sprinkle shichimi togarashi for spice.

 Nutrition